faisal-saddique/PDF-Grid-Composer/README.md

 ## Example

-Suppose you have three PDF files named `document1.pdf`, `document2.pdf`, and `document3.pdf`.
-After running the script, the resulting output might look like this:
+Suppose you have a PDF file `document1.pdf` having 4 pages, after running the script, the resulting output might look like this:

 ![Example Output](/images/example_output.png)